n-stefan/diabloblazor/README.md

 [DiabloBlazorServer](https://github.com/n-stefan/diabloblazorserver) is the development server.
 Clone or fork it also unless you want to use another server instead (doesn't have to be ASP.NET).

-Source code of the game itself is [here](https://github.com/n-stefan/devilution).
+The game's source code is [here](https://github.com/n-stefan/devilution).

 IDE: latest Visual Studio Community 2022 Preview.